Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Where were the study participants enrolled?
     + Where was the study performed?
   + How
-    + How were samples collected, processed and stored?
+    + How were samples collected, processed, and stored?
     + How many replicates were performed?
     + How was the data reported?
     + How were the study participants selected?